Bereavement - Important information for bereaved family and friends

 The Medical Examiner Service

-The Role of HM Coroner
+The role of HM Coroner

-1. That the cause of death is clear
+That the cause of death is natural

-- The referral will be returned to the Medical Examiner
+• The referral will be returned to the Medical Examiner

-- The Medical Examiner will contact the next of kin to explain the next steps
+• The Medical Examiner will contact the next of kin to explain the next steps

-2. That a post-mortem is needed
+That a post-mortem is needed

 The Coroner may decide a full body scan or a post-mortem is required to find out how the person died.
-This can either be done in a hospital or a mortuary.
+This can be done either in a hospital or a mortuary.

+If the Coroner decides a post-mortem is required, this is required by law, and you cannot object to a Coroner’s post-mortem.
 The Coroner will let you know when your loved one can be transferred to the funeral directors.

-3. To hold an inquest:
+To hold an inquest

 A Coroner must hold an inquest if:

-- The doctors don't know why a person has died
+• The doctors don't know why a person has died

-- The person might have died a violent or unnatural death
+• The person might have died a violent or unnatural death

-- The person might have died in prison or police custody
+• The person might have died in prison or police custody

 If the Coroner holds an inquest